Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 The result would be a partitioned `fake-text.txt.json` file in the `local-output` directory.

-The ProcessorConfig attributes are optional, but are added to make development easier.

 Notice that the pipeline runs the following:

 * context - The ProcessorConfig runs the pipeline.
 The arguments are related to the overall pipeline.
+We added some optional args to make development easier.
 * source_connection - Takes arguments needed to connect to the source.
 Local files don't need anything here.
 Other connectors will.
 * indexer - Takes the files in the `input_path` and creates .json files that point the downloader step to the right files
 * downloader - This does the actual downloading of the raw files (for non-blob files it may do something different like create a .txt file for every row in a source table)